 Songkran: Thailand's Water Festival

-For those who love a little fun and don't mind getting soaked in the process, here’s our introductory guide to Songkran: Thailand’s famous annual water festival.
+For those who love a little fun and don't mind getting soaked in the process, here’s everything you need to know about Thailand’s water festival, Songkran.

 What is Songkran?

 Meaning ‘the Passing of the Sun’ in the ancient Sanskrit language, the Thai water festival of Songkran is a colourful tradition that celebrates the coming of the New Year.
 From day-long water fights that wash away last year’s bad luck, to the building of sand chedis (Buddhist stupas) symbolising respect for the Buddhist faith – these enchanting traditions, or merits, are made in the hope of receiving blessings of prosperity for the year ahead.

 Traditions of Songkran